Akhier/ECS-Py/README.md

 ```
  #### Using it
  ---
- The first step is you need a Manager.
+ To use ECS-Py in your code you will just need to put the ecs folder in the root folder of your project.
+After that the first step is you need a Manager.
 This is simple enough
 ```python
 manager = ecs.Manager()
 ```